 Conveynancing is a complex process that involves a number of legal and administrative procedures but it is still an inevitable part of home purchase, so if you are set on getting a home to call your own, you must not skip it.
 After all, the property must be listed under your name in the Land Registry and other relevant documents, and that is precisely what conveyancing is all about – transferring the ownership title from the previous owner to your name.

-This article was written by Zoe Clark, real estate and home decorator enthusiast.
+Author: This article was written by Zoe Clark, real estate and home decorator enthusiast.
 You can find her on Twitter.